14 Magical Holiday Activities in Central Massachusetts

 5. Go to Christmas by Candlelight at Old Sturbridge Village.

-Old Sturbridge Village, located in Sturbridge, MA, will be holding their annual Christmas by Candlelight event on weekends in November and December.
+Old Sturbridge Village, located in Sturbridge, MA, will be holding their annual Christmas by Candlelight event on select weekends in November and December.

 6. Shop at a holiday fair.